callmeteus/funexp/README.md

 # funexp
 A fun and functional way to write regular expressions (RegExp).

-FunExp is a useful tool for larger projects that depends on RegExp to do heavy work.
+FunExp is a useful tool focused in maintainability for larger projects that depends on RegExp to do heavy work.
 It can speed up the learning process of a new person that is envolved with the project, or just make RegExp easily readable.
 It has a fast learning curve (faster than RegExp itself) and can be integrated with any language that supports regular expressions.

 ## Documentation